Operational case studies on traveler wellness

 Roger is leading a project in Krakow and regularly flies from the company’s head office in New York via Zurich as this is the lowest logical routing.
 The second segment is often cancelled as the carrier often uses an older, less reliable plane causing knock-on effects to Roger.

 He often spends up to 5 hours in Krakow Airport and is very frequently late to pre-scheduled meetings.

 Roger’s travel manager, Sandra, is often notified but struggles to make the necessary adjustments.
 Now that she is using FairFly’s wellness insights, she can easily advise on potential solutions with financial implications of her decision making.
 She can:

 - Authorize Roger to book a direct, out-of-policy flight for an average cost increase of $240 per trip.

 - Inform Roger that the company has paid for annual membership to the executive lounge in Zurich at a cost of $180.

 - Recommend that Roger books with an alternate airline that flies a more modern aircraft variant.

-Karen has recently undertaken a consulting engagement with a large corporate based in Tel Aviv and now needs to travel from Dallas, USA to Israel on a frequent basis.
+Karen has recently undertaken a consulting engagement with a large company based in Tel Aviv and now needs to travel from Dallas, USA to Israel on a frequent basis.

 - Arrange for Karen’s line manager to get involved in managing the engagement on-site commitment.